sitegeist/Sitegeist.LostInTranslation/README.md

 ### Ignoring Terms

-You can define terms that should be ignored by DeepL in the configuration.
+You can define terms that should be ignored in the translation process in the configuration.
 The terms will are evaluated case-insensitive when searching for them, however they will always be replaced with their actual occurrence.